Starmer to meet police chiefs after second night of disorder and unrest

 Cleveland Police have so far made eight arrests, with more expected.

-Manchester police confronted another demonstration outside the Holiday Inn on Oldham Road before dispersing the crowd after protesters started throwing beer bottles at officers and members of the public.
+Police in Manchester confronted another demonstration outside the Holiday Inn on Oldham Road before dispersing the crowd after protesters started throwing beer bottles at officers and members of the public.

 Aldershot appears to have escaped the violence seen in other parts of the country, but a demonstration there was still met by riot police.